 - Or… check out these 31 journal prompts for self-discovery.

-Reading is a staple in my bedtime routine, and joining a book club has created accountability for sticking with it even when I’m tempted to start another show and just skip the whole thing.
+Reading is a staple in my bedtime routine, and starting a book club in Inner Circle has created accountability for sticking with it even when I’m tempted to start another show and just skip the whole thing.

 Over the years, I have discovered that there is a secret to reading at bedtime, at least for me.
 I MUST stick to non-fiction.
 One too many nights spent reading a great book cover to cover, and I learned my lesson.
 Do I regret it… not exactly… but did it help me rest and ready myself for sleep?
 NOPE.